dart-archive/www.dartlang.org/src/site/polymer/reference/release-notes/index.markdown

 Together with this release, we updated `core_elements` to 0.2.1, and `paper_elements` to 0.2.0.
-This brings the elements packages up to date with the changes in the Javascript version 0.4.0.
+This brings the elements packages up to date with the changes in the JavaScript version 0.4.0.
 Two new elements were added (`paper_dropdown` and `core_popup_menu`), and one was removed (`paper_menu_button_overlay`).